devitrylouis/devitrylouis.github.io/_posts/2019-01-28-vic-filters.md

 ## 3. Morphological filtering <a name="morphological"></a>

 While effective, the aforementioned techniques have an important downside: small structures, single line, and dot are removed and small size holes are filled.
-The core idea of the morphological process is to use a combination of grow and shrink operations that preserves the topology of the patterns but also remove noise.
+The core idea of the morphological process is to use a combination of grow and shrink operations that preserves the topology of the image yet remove noise at the same time.
+There are three key questions here:

-To be written soon; stay tuned!
+> 1. **What does it mean to shrink or grow?**
+> 2. **What object shrink / grow the patterns?**
+> 3. **How to combine these operations appropriately?**

 ## 4. Sources <a name="frequency_basis_2"></a>